M. Neff's projects, journals, and business relationships.

 Michael Neff - Bio, Book, and Film

-Michael Neff is a writer, editor, artist, filmmaker, and Internet entrepeneur perhaps best known in literary circles for his creation and direction of WebdelSol.Com, a popular Internet publisher and community portal for scores of journals, indie presses, filmmakers, poets, and writers.
+Michael Neff is the creator of Web del Sol and Algonkian Writer Conferences, as well as many other projects, but he is best known in literary circles for Web del Sol, a popular Internet publisher and community portal for scores of journals, indie presses, filmmakers, poets, and writers.
 Since 1994, WDS.Com has served content to millions of readers worldwide, and links lead to WDS.Com content from over 40,000 other websites.
 WebdelSol.Com and Neff have been featured or reviewed in everything from Chronicle of Higher Education to Poets and Writers to the New York Times.
 After bringing the best in contemporary literature to the world via Internet, Michael Neff and WDS.Com worked closely with the ACLU and other plantiffs in 2000 and 2001 to successfully defeat Internet censorship laws instigated by Evangelicals and the conservative right in battleground states like Michigan and Arizona.
 Later, as WDS.Com continued to grow, Neff proceeded to create, direct, and/or contribute to several journals and literary projects, including but not limited to Del Sol Press, The Potomac Journal of Poetry and Politics, Del Sol Review, SolPix Cinema Review, In Posse Review, Double Room, Perihelion, 5_Trope, and La Petite Zine.

 As editor-in-chief of Del Sol Press, Neff founded the Robert Olen Butler Short Fiction Prize for exeptional writers of short fiction, and the Del Sol Press Poetry Prize for poetry collections.
 His most recent literary creation is the blog, The Writer's Edge, co-hosted with Anthony Policastro, Chris Stewart, Paula Marguiles, and agent Richard Curtis.